eben-arkoh-amoah/Frontend-mentor-calculator-app/README.md

 ## About the Project

-This is a project i was assigned to as part of my software devepment training prgram to challenge and give <br> me a hand-on practice on the theories i have learnt in javascript during the javascript phase of the training period.
+This is a project I was assigned to as part of my software devepment training prgram to challenge and give <br> me a hand-on practice on the theories I have learnt in javascript during the javascript phase of the training period.

 ## Tasks